 An individual or team can be nominated by a fellow staff member, a NEIWPCC supervisor, a state supervisor, or a member of our Executive Committee & Commission.
 A rigorous selection process ensures our most deserving employees receive this award.

-The Annual Achievement Award will be presented at the All Staff Meeting in March 2023.
+The Annual Achievement Award is presented at the All Staff Meeting in March.